Codename One vs Xamarin – Which Cross-Platform Framework is Better?

 Developers don’t just consider developing apps faster and adding a whole lot of features to it, but also expect wider audience reach when it comes to building a successful mobile app.
 And options like Xamarin and Codename One makes it difficult for them to figure out the best framework and settle down for one.
 So, take a look at the background of each cross-platform framework and thereafter a detailed comparison among them.

 Xamarin: Xamarin was launched by Nat Friedman and Miguel de Icaza in 2011.
-Initially, the cross-platform mobile development using Xamarin enabled developers to create native iOS apps in C# with garbage collection.
+Initially, the cross-platform Xamarin application development enabled developers to create native iOS apps in C# with garbage collection.
 It later contributed a number of updates including a Mac version and version 2.0 that included Xamarin Studio and integration with Visual Studio.
 In 2016, Microsoft acquired Xamarin and open-sourced it’s SDK.

 Codename One: Codename One was developed by Chen Fishbein and Shai Almog, co-founders of the LWUIT project.
 It was first announced in 2012 as a cross-device platform for developers to write apps in Java for all device platforms like iPhone/iPad, Android, Windows Phone 7 & 8, Blackberry, Windows Desktop, J2ME devices, Mac OS, and Web.